The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: Summary

 One may prefer to use \texttt{sunbather} over \texttt{p-winds} when fitting spectrally unresolved data and/or metal lines that are not included in \texttt{p-winds}.
 Conversely, one may prefer to use \texttt{p-winds} when fitting lines included in it over a large parameter space, due to its significantly faster runtime.

 We use \texttt{sunbather} to explore the effect of atmospheric metallicity on the escape process.
-We simulate a generic hot Neptune planet orbiting the Sun, with different atmospheric compositions ranging from hydrogen/helium-only to 50x solar metallicity.
-If we keep the mass-loss rate fixed, a higher metallicity leads to a denser but slower wind, while the temperature profile starts becoming isothermal.
+We simulate a generic hot-Neptune planet orbiting the Sun, with different atmospheric compositions ranging from hydrogen/helium-only to 50 times solar metallicity.
+If we keep the mass-loss rate fixed, a higher metallicity leads to a denser but slower wind, while the temperature profile starts to become isothermal.
 However, if we instead keep the density at the planet radius fixed, we can gain insight into the effect of metallicity on the mass-loss rate.
 We then find that a higher metallicity leads to a more tenuous and slower wind, with little effect on the temperature profile.
-The mass-loss rate decreases by an order of magnitude as we move from solar-like to 50x solar metallicity.
+The mass-loss rate decreases by an order of magnitude as we move from solar-like to 50 times solar metallicity.
 We furthermore find that metals significantly contribute to the radiative cooling rate already at solar abundances.
-They become important in the radiative heating rate at $\gtrsim$10x solar metallicity.
-As to the planet's transit spectrum, all metal lines become stronger up to 10x solar metallicity.
-At even higher metallicity, lines of atoms and singly charged ions generally become weaker owing to the lower mass-loss rate, while lines of doubly and higher charged ions generally keep growing stronger.
-We do not investigate whether all of the described effects of a high metallicity also pertain to other types of star-planet systems.
+They become important in the radiative heating rate at approximately ten times solar metallicity and above.
+Regarding the planet's transit spectrum, all metal lines become stronger up to ten times solar metallicity.
+At even higher metallicity, lines of atoms and singly charged ions generally become weaker owing to the lower mass-loss rate, while lines of doubly and higher charged ions generally continue to grow stronger.
+We do not investigate whether all of the described effects of high metallicity also pertain to other types of star--planet systems.